Understanding Insulin Resistance

 Your body protects you and several things happen as a consequence, like you will be hungry because insulin has other purposes.

-The insulin lowers the sugar in the blood, helps you absorb the nutrition in your cells like fatty acids, proteins and vitamins.
+The insulin lowers the sugar level in the blood and helps you absorb the nutrition in your cells like fatty acids, proteins, and vitamins.

-This condition will prevent the storage of sugar in your liver and your muscles which we live off of while sleep.
+This condition will prevent the storage of sugar in the liver and muscles which we live off while we sleep.

 If you can’t store the sugar as much anymore, you will end up having problems with storing more fat.

-If we are not storing sugar you will end up storing fat and you will get bigger and bigger.
+If you are not storing sugar, you will end up storing fat and you will get bigger and bigger.
 In between the meals, because you can’t store sugar, you’re going to have too many highs and too many lows.

 It’s the storage of sugar that maintains a nice level.

-Even protein and fat can convert into sugar.
-An 8 oz typical can of soda or orange juice is about 39 teaspoons of sugar - that is a tremendous stress on the pancreas.
+Even protein and fat can be converted into sugar.
+An 8 oz typical can of soda or orange juice has about 39 teaspoons of sugar - that is a tremendous stress on the pancreas.